arez/arez/docs/observers.md

 {@file_content: file=arez/doc/examples/observed/ObserverExample2.java "start_line=^  {" "end_line=^  }" include_start_line=false include_end_line=false strip_block=true}

-A "tracker" observer is created with a `onDepsChanged` hook function but no `observed` function. i.e. A tracker observer uses an external executor.
-A tracker observer is a little more complex within Arez.
+A "tracker" observer is created with a `onDepsChanged` hook function but no `observed` function. i.e. A tracker observer uses an application executor.
+Using a tracker observer is a little more complex within Arez.
 The developer must explicitly create the observer via {@api_url: ArezContext.tracker(*)::ArezContext::tracker(arez.Procedure)}
-invocation and then explicitly track the observed function via {@api_url: ArezContext.track(*)::ArezContext::track(arez.Observer,arez.Procedure)}.
+invocation and then explicitly observe the observed function via {@api_url: ArezContext.observe(*)::ArezContext::observe(arez.Observer,arez.Procedure)}.

 A very simple example of a tracker observer: